Chalk paint has a distressed finish and dries fast. So, how long does chalk paint take to dry?

 Method 1: Use Paint Thinner

-Here is how to thin chalk paint:
+Here is how to thin it:

 - Stir The Mixture – Next, stir the mixture.
 To stir, use a paint mixer or a turning stick.
 Stir until the paint has an even consistency, flow, and color.
-Once chalk paint has a uniform appearance, you can apply it.
+Once the paint has a uniform appearance, you can apply it.

 Method 2: Use a Hairdryer or Heater